 Many patients are on very strong prescription pain killers and anti-depressants.
 Not only can these become addictive, they only cover up the symptoms, not actually addressing the root cause of the problem.
 We find that many of these patients have been told to expect their condition to get progressively worse, and that there is no cure or long-term solution.

-Our Treatment Approach is DifferentInstead of prescribing drugs that mask the pain, or treatments that block the distorted nerve signals, we use multiple tools to rebuild nerve pathways to get them communicating again and address the underlying cause of the pain.
-When the nerves are able to communicate properly, symptoms can be reduced.
+Our Treatment Approach is DifferentInstead of prescribing drugs that mask the pain, or treatments that block the distorted nerve signals, we use multiple tools including ReBuilder Therapy, K-Laser Therapy and High Intensity Laser Therapy to rebuild nerve pathways to get them communicating again and address the underlying cause of the pain.
+When the nerves are able to communicate properly, patients can find lasting symptom relief.

 Learn more about how we treat Neuropathy by clicking here.